mrazomej/phd/src/chapter_05/section_03_model.md

 It is hard to make comparisons with literature reported values because these kinetic rates are effective parameters hiding a lot of the complexity of transcription initiation [@Browning2004].
-Also the non-identifiability of the parameters restricts our explicit comparison of the actual numerical values of the inferred rates.
-Nevertheless from the model we can see that the mean burst size for each transcription event is given by $r_m / k^{(p)}_{\text{off}}$.
-From our inferred values we obtain then a mean burst size of $\approx 1.9$ transcripts per cell.
-This is similar to the reported burst size of 1.15 on a similar system on *E. coli* [@Yu2006].
+Also, the parameters' non-identifiability restricts our explicit comparison of the actual numerical values of the inferred rates.
+Nevertheless, from the model, we can see that the mean burst size for each transcription event is given by $r_m / k^{(p)}_{\text{off}}$.
+We obtain a mean burst size of $\approx 1.9$ transcripts per cell from our inferred values.
+This mean burst size is similar to the reported burst size of 1.15 on a similar system on *E. coli* [@Yu2006].

 ### Repressor rates from three-state regulated promoter.

 Having determined the unregulated promoter transition rates we now proceed to determine the repressor rates $k^{(r)}_{\text{on}}$ and $k^{(r)}_{\text{off}}$.
-The values of these rates are constrained again by the correspondence between our kinetic picture and what we know from equilibrium models [@Phillips2015a].
+These rates' values are constrained again by the correspondence between our kinetic picture and what we know from equilibrium models [@Phillips2015a].
-For this analysis we again exploit the feature that, at the mean, both the kinetic language and the thermodynamic language should have equivalent predictions.
-Over the last decade there has been great effort in developing equilibrium models for gene expression regulation [@Buchler2003; @Vilar2011;
+For this analysis, we again exploit the feature that, at the mean, both the kinetic language and the thermodynamic language should have equivalent predictions.
+Over the last decade, there has been a great effort in developing equilibrium models for gene expression regulation [@Buchler2003; @Vilar2011;
 @Bintu2005a].
-In particular our group has extensively characterized the simple repression motif using this formalism [@Garcia2011c; @Brewster2014;
+In particular, our group has extensively characterized the simple repression motif using this formalism [@Garcia2011c; @Brewster2014;
 @Razo-Mejia2018].